 A fellow sleeper agent [blackout]gets Salt into the White House and blows himself up so the President will flee to his bunker where Salt can trap him.
 Winter is with the President and also heads to the bunker.
 In the bunker, Winter kills everyone except the President.
 Unknown to Salt, Winter is also a Russian sleeper agent.
 He prepares a nuclear strike using the President’s codes.[/blackout]

 Salt [blackout]reaches the bunker.
 Winter is about to let her in, when he learns that the Russian President is not really dead – Salt shot him with spider venom that temporarily paralysed him.
 Salt gets into the bunker and fights Winter.
 At the last second, she stops the nuclear attack and kills Winter.
 The Secret Service takes her to a helicopter where she meets Peabody.
-Salt tells Peabody her side of the story and he believes her but thinks no one else will.
+Salt tells Peabody her side of the story.
+He believes her but thinks no one else will.
 He lets her jump from the helicopter into the Potomac River to escape.[/blackout]

 (For more on summarising stories, see How to Write a Novel Synopsis)